kuzzleio/kuzzle/doc/1/guides/essentials/plugins/index.md

 :::info
 <SinceBadge version="1.10.0" />

-If you are running Kuzzle in a Docker container, you can use `$KUZZLE_PLUGINS` environment variable to enable plugins located in `plugins/available` folder.
+If you are running Kuzzle in a Docker container, you can use the `$KUZZLE_PLUGINS` environment variable to enable plugins located in `plugins/available` folder.
 The variable will be used as argument for the `--enable-plugins` options from the [Kuzzle CLI start command](/core/1/guides/essentials/cli).
 :::